How rum is made at Montanya Distillers

 We use sugar cane from family growers and a family-owned mill in Louisiana, and mix it with pure mountain water from a snowmelt and spring-charged aquifer.
 We add yeast and let it ferment for a week or more.
 At that point, there's almost no sugar left, just alcohol and water.

 That's when the alchemy begins.
 The fermented wash goes into the copper pot of our still, and we heat it up.
 Because alcohol is lighter than water and has a lower boiling point, it boils off first.
-The alcohol travels up, through the bulbs above the pot, across the swan's neck into the condenser, and comes out as rum.
+The alcohol travels up through the bulbs above the pot, across what is called the swan's neck, into the condenser and comes out as rum.
 It's almost that simple!

 The complex part is that the fermented wash actually has several hundred different alcohol compounds, each with a different flavor and boiling point.
 We carefully monitor what comes out of the still, keeping what tastes great and throwing away the rest.
 And, the copper is a very important part because it interacts with the alcohol, improving its taste.

 Here are the key parts of the still:

 The lentil.
 This is a unique part of our still, and we are in love with it.
 The lentil shape hides an inside channel that forces steam to flow upward in a spiral, while cold water runs across the top.
 This serves the same purpose as the head, creating reflux—and in the lentil, it's precise and consistent.

 The swan's neck.
 This curved copper tube carries the steam across to the condenser, where it is cooled.